brad-uk/ansible-cassandra/README.md

 * cass-sf - San Francisco
 * cass-sg - Singapore

-Each othe the nodes is added to the hosts file locally.
-Each node is also added to the hosts file on each node.
+Each of the the nodes is added to the hosts file locally.
+Each node is also has the others in it's own hosts file.

-The cassandra replication factor is set to four so that data makes it to every node.